truzo/tomango-2018/site/content/blog/what-is-responsive-design.md

 title: "What is Responsive Design and why do I need it?"
 author: "trys"
 date: 2014-02-17 14:15:25
-excerpt: Responsive Design has become a buzzword in the industry as of late.
+description: Responsive Design has become a buzzword in the industry as of late.
 What is it and why do you need it?
 All will be revealed... blog/categories:
  - tips-and-advice
  - web-design